Black Queer Equity Index

 Our flagship program is the Black Queer Equity Index (BQEI), a Black LGBTQ+ community-led participatory action research project to evaluate nonprofit cultures for Black LGBTQ+ staff and board members.

-The Black Queer Equity Index (BQEI) grades are a culmination of meticulous evaluation and analysis conducted by Lighthouse Foundation, showcasing the performance of four notable Chicago nonprofits: AIDS Foundation Chicago, Center on Halsted, Chicago House, and Howard Brown Health.
-These grades are meticulously crafted based on five essential categories: Resource Allocation, Giving Voice and Power, Professional Development, Systemic Action, and Data Collection.
+The 2024 Black Queer Equity Index (BQEI) grades are a culmination of meticulous evaluation and analysis conducted by Lighthouse Foundation, showcasing the performance of four notable Chicago nonprofits: AIDS Foundation Chicago, Center on Halsted, Chicago House, and Howard Brown Health.
+These grades are meticulously crafted based on five essential themes (listed above).
 They provide a detailed look into the organizations' dedication and impact, highlighting areas of strength as well as opportunities for growth and improvement.

 More than just a presentation of scores, the BQEI Grades represent a celebration of progress, collaboration, and an unwavering commitment to creating inclusive and empowering workplaces for Black LGBTQ+ individuals.